Filing an Application

 2. A minor child;

-4. Subjected to domestic violence;
+3. Subjected to domestic violence;

-5. For Basic Food, living in a qualified DDD group home or qualified Drug & Alcohol treatment facility; or
+4. For Basic Food, living in a qualified DDD group home or qualified Drug & Alcohol treatment facility; or

 2. Authorized representative:

 An authorized representative can be any adult who isn’t a member of the AU and has sufficient knowledge of the applicant's circumstances to act on the their behalf.
 In general, the applicant chooses who will be their authorized representative.
-For more information, see Authorized Representative – Food Assistance.
+For more information, see Authorized Representative – Food Assistance and Authorized Representative - Food, Cash and Medical Benefit Issuances | DSHS (wa.gov)

 3. Applications while in a public institution:

 1. Prior to release from a public institution, residents may apply for public assistance.
-Expedited eligibility determinations and timely access to medical assistance is available for applicants with mental disorders before release from confinement.
+Expedited eligibility -- determinations for food benefits and timely access to medical assistance is available for applicants with mental disorders before release from confinement.
 A Medical ID card is sent to the facility so that the client can leave the institution with the ID card in hand.
 The goal is to provide eligible people with a medical assistance identification card on the date they are released, whenever possible.

 4. Program Options for Justice Involved Individuals